Find Grad Schools

 2 Yearly Graduations

 Santa Barbara Business College - Ventura is the 7th most popular school in the nation for students seeking a master's degree in aviation/airway management and operations.
 Roughly 200 attend the school each year.
 The average in-state tuition for full-time undergraduates is $15,030 per year, while in-state graduate students, on average, pay $7,920 per year.
 During the most recent year for which we have data, 2 people received their master's degree in aviation/airway management and operations from Santa Barbara Business College - Ventura.
-Around 50% of these students were from an underrepresented racial-ethnic group, and 50% were women.
+About 25% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #8